lgustavolp/cypress-basico-v2/README.md

 ___

-This project was created with 💚 by [Luiz Gustavo Lucena].
+This project was created by [Luiz Gustavo Lucena].